 Ducks can best be described as comical as they waddle around the yard, eating bugs out of the mud.
 One of their favorite snacks is mosquito larvae, which can significantly decrease your mosquito population.

-Ducks are known for being prolific egg layers, laying an extra large egg a day through most of the year.
+Female ducks are known for being prolific egg layers, laying an extra large egg a day through most of the year.
 Duck eggs are highly prized by bakers, but are also a popular eating egg.
+I have written a separate guide for Raising Ducks for Eggs if you’d like to learn more about adding ducks to your laying flock.

-Large duck breeds such as Pekins rival chickens for meat production, usually being ready for harvest at 8 to 10 weeks of age.
+If you’re interested in raising ducks for meat, large duck breeds such as Pekins rival chickens for meat production.
+They are usually ready for harvest at 8 to 10 weeks old.
 Their meat is comparable to roast beef, making them one of the more flavorful birds to raise for meat.

 Ducks are also known for being very hardy birds.
 They are not prone to many diseases that afflict chickens and tend to live much longer lives than most chicken breeds.